What do you want to become?

 What is the single biggest suggestion you would give to someone wanting to get into this career?

-“I would suggest observing a Certified Occupational Therapist Assistant in several different settings to get a better understanding of what the discipline entails.”
+“I would suggest observing a Certified Occupational Therapy Assistant in several different settings to get a better understanding of what the discipline entails.”

 What’s the number one mistake people make when trying to get into this career?